 - Battery: 36WH (Lithium-Ion)

 - Size: 13″ x 8.8″ x 0.7″ (32.98 x 22.5 x 1.88 cm)

 - Weight: 3lbs (1.4kg)

 - Extras: 6-in-1 Card Reader (SD / mini SD / SDHC / SDXC / MMC / RSMMC), Kensington® Security Lock, Trusted Platform Module (TPM) support

 You can use the coupon “fs18” to get free shipping in the UK

 Juno Computers – Jupiter – Thin & Aluminum

 Juno Computers is a relatively new company that (currently) sells a Linux laptop and a Linux mini-pc.
-Their Jupiter laptop is pre-installed with Elementary OS, LibreOffice, and an app installer.
-The laptop has 8th generation Intel processors and a fair price.
+Their Jupiter laptop can be pre-installed with Ubuntu or elementary OS, along with LibreOffice, and an app installer.
+The laptop has 10th generation Intel processors and a fair price.
 Their goal is to help Linux newcomers integrate easily to the elementary OS experience.

 Jupiter main features